MykyMar/course-work/CourseWork/docs/test_plan.md

     - Positive case: Move a task between different phases (e.g., from "To Do" to "In Progress").
     - Positive case: Create a subtask under an existing task.
     - Positive case: Add a comment to a task and verify the comment appears correctly.
-    - Positive case: Move a task between projects.
     - Positive case: Close an existing task and verify it is no longer active.

-### 6.2.
-API Test Scenarios
+### 6.2. api Test Scenarios

 1. **User Management**:
    - Positive case: Create a new user.
    - Positive case: Delete a user.
-   - Negative case: Create a user with an existing email.
+   - Negative case: Create a user with an existing username.

 2. **Project Management**:
    - Positive case: Create a new project.
    - Positive case: Add a user to a project.
-   - Positive case: Delete an existing project.
    - Negative case: Create a project without a name.
-   - Negative case: Add a user to a non-existent project.

 3. **Task Management**:
    - Positive case: Create a new task.
    - Positive case: Delete a task.
-   - Negative case: Delete a non-existent task.

 ## 7. Entry and Exit Criteria